selenide/selenide.github.io/_posts/2019-12-04-advent-calendar-effective-size-check.md

 Who saves us?
 Of course, JavaScript!

-You can create a helper method which finds a number of visible element (with a help of JavaScript and JQuery):
+You can create a helper method which finds a number of elements (with a help of JavaScript and JQuery):

 ```java
 private int sizeOf(String cssSelector) {